Shonu72/Shonu72/README.md

 ### <img src="https://readme-typing-svg.demolab.com?font=Operator+Mono&size=37&duration=2800&pause=2000&color=FAFAFA&center=true&vCenter=true&width=940&height=50&lines=Hey%2C+I'm+Sonu+Welcome+to+my+Github+Profile!" align="middle" alt=" Hello everyone👋, I'm Sonu Welcome to my Profile! animated typed out">

-- I am an aspiring software developer who is having expertise in Mobile app development with Flutter & Kotlin, and in web development with HTML,CSS,JavaScript,PHP.
+- I am an aspiring software developer with expertise in Mobile app development with Flutter & Kotlin, and in web development with HTML, CSS, JavaScript, PHP.
-- I have done 3 internships in web development domain as full stack developer
+- I have done 3 internships in the web development domain as full-stack developer
-- I also do open source contributions, In Oct 2022 i have participated in Hacktoberfest and 2 PRs was merged to main branch.
+- I also do open source contributions, In Hacktoberfest' my 2 PRs and in Hacktoberfest'23 all 4 PRs were merged to the main branch.
 - I always look for opportunities to collaborate on new and innovative ideas.
 To learn more about me, please feel free to connect with me.
-- I am currently pursuing MCA from Lovely Professional University, Punjab.
+- I am currently pursuing an MCA from Lovely Professional University, Punjab.
 - You can look into my [Linkedin](https://www.linkedin.com/in/sonu7250/)

 ## Language & Tools :